samlarby/nant-y-frith-mtb/README.md

 ## Credits
 ### Image Credits
-* Pictures on the trails page are from https://www.freepik.com/ and the attribute is Wirestock, also https://www.pexels.com with attributes lum3n, Oleksandr P, Lukas Hartmann, Photo by Tyler Lastovich.
+* Pictures on the trails page are from https://www.freepik.com/ and the attribute is Wirestock, also https://www.pexels.com with attributes lum3n, Oleksandr P, Lukas Hartmann, Photo by Tyler Lastovich, Anastasia Shuraeva
 ### Resources used

 ### Acknowledgements